TaleSpinTales/Ex1/README.md

-Make sure each picture is fit to the mobile
+Make sure each picture is fit to the mobile - Done